What is the meaning of the phrase ring any bells? It means to hear or see something that helps you remember details about a particular thing.

 - Call Bells – If someone is seeking service, they might ring a call bell, alerting any nearby attendants.

 So perhaps this idiom derives from a bell’s function to alert or remind us of certain things.
 Because when somebody asks: “Does this ring any bells?”
 They are essentially saying: “Does this remind of you anything?”

 Anyways, the earliest appearance of this idiom in print that I could find is from the San Antonio Light newspaper, November 1937:

 “Mariorie Weaver’s name may not ring any bells in the movie-going public’s consciousness now but wait until you see her in ‘Second Honeymoon.'”

-Note: Know Your Phrase has the meaning of hundreds of common phrases, sayings, and idioms!
-So if want to know what a particular means, explore the site and find out.
-You may also learn about its origin too.
+Tip: Know Your Phrase has the meaning of hundreds of common phrases, sayings, and idioms!
+So if you want to learn about what a particular saying and what it means, then consider exploring this site.